 - The contact information of anyone else involved

 Describing the damage done to your vehicle will be useful in determining the price of repairs.
 The factors surrounding the accident are important to take note of, such as street names, the date, the time, and the weather.
-The license plate number of the car and the contact information of the other driver are best obtained as soon as possible; if not, you would have to obtain this information from police reports, which could prove to be more of a hassle.
-Keeping a notebook specifically for your car is proven to help in an accident.
+The license plate number of the car and the contact information of the other driver are best obtained as soon as possible; if not, you would have to obtain this information from police reports.

-Photographing the damage of your vehicle shows where your car was hit.
+Photographing the damage to your vehicle shows where your car was hit.
 Skid marks show where the cars were placed during the accident, and can prove who was where and when they were there.
 The picture of the overall scene shows details that could easily be forgotten.
-A picture is worth a thousand words, and each picture can provide enough evidence to prove liability.
+As they say, a picture is worth a thousand words, and each picture can provide enough evidence to help prove liability.

-When proving yourself to your insurance company or that of the other driver, backing up your argument with cited sources is required.
-By backing up your argument with the state’s traffic laws, you put yourself in a position to prove yourself.
+When proving yourself to your insurance company or that of the other driver, backing up your argument with cited sources can help.
+Of course, there’s no substitute for a qualified Florida auto accident attorney who can help you navigate these often confusing laws.